google/fhir-py/google-fhir-core/google/fhir/core/internal/json_format/wrappers/README.md

 Each concrete wrapper implementation adheres to the `primitive_wrappers.PrimitiveWrapper` abstract base class.
-Each FHIR version- specific target (e.g. `//py/google/fhir/jsonformat/stu3`, `//py/google/fhir/jsonformat/r4`) provides a wrapper implementation for an encountered FHIR primitive at runtime via the `primitive_handler.PrimitiveHandler` class.
+Each FHIR version- specific target provides a wrapper implementation for an encountered FHIR primitive at runtime via the `primitive_handler.PrimitiveHandler` class.
 The vast majority of FHIR primitives are "wrapped" using a `StringWrapper` implementation.
 Those primitives requiring